 - Simple to pronounce and type.
 People should be able to share the name easily with others.

 Another critical aspect to consider is the top-level domain, which is the extension that follows after the name.

 The most widely used one for commercial and personal use is .com.
 Users might instinctively type that in when inserting a URL because it is one of the most commonly used TLDs.

 After finding the right name and extension, use a domain checker to search domain availability.
 Once you’re done, proceed to the checkout to complete the purchase.

 Domain Name Checker

 Instantly check domain name availability.

-2. Choose an eCommerce Platform for the Online Business
+2. Choose a Platform for the Online Business

-Picking a suitable eCommerce platform will make it easy to start an online store and grow your fashion business in the long run.
+Picking a suitable platform will make it easy to start an online store and grow your fashion business in the long run.

 There are many options to choose from, each with its own pros and cons.
-Here, we will look at two of the most popular methods – WooCommerce and a website builder.
+Here, we will look at three of the most popular methods – WooCommerce, a website builder, and an eCommerce platform.